g3tsyst3m/BriarIDS/README.md

 # BriarIDS

-## UPDATE 3/15/2018
+## UPDATE 6/9/2018
 <hr>
-I apologize for the lengthy delay in maintaining this project.
-I plan on including support for the latest raspberry pi OSes, including pinebook and also including the latest version of Suricata.
-Bro will also be updated to the most current available version and various other items requiring attention.
+In the words of Frank Costanza, I'm back Baby!
+It's been a long time since I've had the chance to visit this project.
+I've been trying for my CISSP for 2 years now.
+TL;DR, I passed.
+Now that I can breath again, here are some changes I've made recenty:<br>
+--> I've included support for Ubuntu for the raspberry pi in addition to Raspbian/Debian based distros.<br>
+--> I've also added in automatic monitoring interface detection and included email notifications for TheBriarPatch.<br>
 Thanks as always for supporting BriarIDS <br>
 -Robbie
 <hr>